-The Company currently has one executive officer who is a woman and has one female director.
-Women comprise 20% of the executives and 20% of independent directors on the Board.
+The Company currently has one executive officer who is a woman, which means that women comprise 20% of the executives of the Company.

-We strive to meet or exceed all reasonable stakeholder expectations and to be the company of choice as a great place to work.
-We are successful at both because we recruit, retain, reward and develop our people based upon their abilities and
+The Company strives to meet or exceed all reasonable stakeholder expectations and to be the company of choice as a great place to work.
+The Company is successful at both because the Company recruits, retains, rewards and develops its people based upon their abilities and contributions.
+The Company does not condone engagement in actions that would violate any anti-discrimination, equal employment or other laws and regulations.